rohinarora/pandas_notes/pandas_notes.md

 We can use df.groupby('column') even if column is not in df/created on the fly

+df.set_index('<name>',append=True) -> adds to existing index

 df.unstack() , df.stack() are vertical analogous to df.set_index() and df.reset_index()

+use df.unstack() , df.stack()  to "pivot" the data once you have interesting series/df object

 when you groupby> 1 coloumn, your indexes are >1.
 You can provide the index number which you want to unstack-> (default picks last index)

 df.unstack(0)
 df.unstack(1)

+You can also explicitly mention which index you want to unstack- df.unstack('<column/index name>')

+df is created only if there is a index on left (aka index) and index on top (aka columns).
+If you unstack a lot, you reach a series.
+If you stack a lot, you reach a series.

   df.unstack()      s.dt.year
   df.stack()        s.dt.month
   df.fillna(value)  s.dt.day
   s.fillna(value)   s.dt.dayofweek

+df.merge(df2) -> by default merges based on common columns.
+It will check the common columns in df1 and df2, and then output the rows for which "common columns" are same.